ramprakash28/keyword-marketing-optimizer/readme.md

 ---

-### Data Sources
+### Data Sources (Simulated)
-- Google Ads
+- Google data
-- Bing Paid Search
+- Bing data
-- SEO platforms
+- Organic traffic scores
 - Sales transactions
-- GA4 order medium data
+- Session-level engagement data

-*Data spans Feb 2022 – Jan 2025 (bi-monthly).
-Raw datasets are not included for confidentiality.
-Cleaned and labeled sample datasets are provided for demonstration.*
+*All datasets used in this repository are synthetic and do not reflect any proprietary or confidential information.*

 ---